daniel-furman/daniel-furman-old/programming.md

 ---

-* [ltwMCMC](https://pypi.org/project/lwMCMC/): Lightweight MCMC in the Py3 language, an object-oriented parameter sampling class for Bayesian inference.
-See documentation for examples in experimental geophysics and particle decay modeling.
+* [ltwMCMC](https://pypi.org/project/lwMCMC/): A "lightweight MCMC" class for Python3, `ltwMCMC` enables object-oriented parameter sampling for Bayesian inference.
+See documentation examples for use-cases with models from experimental geophysics and physics.

-* RecursiveFeatureSelector (to come...)
+* RecFeatureSelect (to come)

-* PySDMs (to come...)
+* PySDMs (to come)

+* SurfCrowdPredictor (to come)